abinit/abinit/doc/tutorial/eph4isotc.md

 eph_fsewin+ 0.4 eV
 ```

-We don't provide an input file to perform such test as one can easily change **teph4isotc_2.abi**.
+We do not provide an input file to perform such test as one can easily change **teph4isotc_2.abi**.
 and the run the calculation in parallel.
-To compare the results, we use the `a2f` command of the |abicomp| script and we pass the list of `A2F.c` files:
+To compare the results, we use the `a2f` command of the |abicomp| script and pass the list of `A2F.c` files:

 ```sh
 abicomp.py a2f teph4isotc_2o_DS*_A2F.nc -e